contrastful/backpay-backend/README.md

 # Backpay Backend

 An admin panel and API for `contrastful/backpay`.
-Built in Symfony 5 with EasyAdminBundle.
+Built in Symfony 5 with Doctrine ORM and EasyAdminBundle.

 ## Features
 - Manages a database of locations for any community-based map.